 Emy Ek was acclaimed by her peers, by the press, at public ceremonies, and was awarded three medals in recognition of her efforts.
 The fact that she later became forgotten is probably due to the fleeting nature of lectures and teaching whilst articles and other documents can leave traces for posterity.

-Emy Ek died in 1967 and is buried at the Skog cemetery in southern Stockholm.
+Emy Ek died in 1967 and is buried at The Woodland Cemetery in Stockholm.